 Face Covering must be worn in all public spaces, communal areas and shared office spaces on campus.

 Face coverings are required for all class activities, classrooms, and labs.

+Medical grade masks are to be provided for ATU Sligo staff & students..

 Full Face visors are not acceptable in place of cloth face coverings.
 Face visors should only be used in the exceptional circumstances as outlined below: